dailycred/objective-dc/README.md

 Configure your URL Type with your own unique url scheme and identifier.
 Choose something like **com.myappname** for the Identifier and **myappname** for the URL schemes.
 ![Configure URL Type](https://raw.github.com/dailycred/objective-dc/master/docs/url_type_settings.png)

 You can now open your app from a link by using the URL scheme that you created.
 This will be used for redirecting your user back to your application after authenticating.
-Your `redirect_uri` must use this URL scheme with any domain (Dailycred currently requires a domain for `redirect_uri`s).
+Your `redirect_uri` must use this URL scheme with any domain (Dailycred currently requires a domain for `redirect_uri`).
 Make sure you approve whatever fake domain name you choose to use in your Dailycred settings.
-If you choose to use **fakedomainname** with your custom URL scheme of **myappscheme**, your `redirect_uri` would be **myappscheme://fakedomainname**.
+For example, if you choose to use **fakedomainname** with your custom URL scheme of **myappscheme**, your `redirect_uri` would be **myappscheme://fakedomainname**.

 ![Dailycred Settings](https://raw.github.com/dailycred/objective-dc/master/docs/dailycred_settings.png)

 ## Usage